Walgreens The Thread

 How do you get impetigo?

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Aug 29, 2022 • 3 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Nov 05, 2024 • 3 min

-Impetigo is a contagious skin infection usually caused by group A Streptococcus or Staphylococcus aureus, more commonly known as strep and staph.
+Impetigo is a contagious skin infection usually caused by group A Streptococcus or Staphylococcus aureus or both types of bacteria, which are more commonly known as strep and staph.
 Impetigo causes sores on the skin and is one of the most common infectious diseases in infancy and childhood, but it can also occur in adults, too.

 Risk factors for contracting impetigo